GuildCrafts/matrix/tanners_skills.md

 "Explain and define stand-ups",
 "Apply stand-ups as a part of project development"

-### Pairing"

-#### Level 0",
-"Write code with a pair",
-"Pair with someone at a higher skill level",
-"Pair with someone at your same skill level",
-"Pair on the same computer with one keyboard and pointer device", "Pair on the same computer with two keyboards and pointer devices"

-#### Level 1",
-"Complete a project with a pair",
-"Explain the roles of driver and navigator in pair programming", "Designate and follow the roles of driver and navigator when pair programming", "Pair with someone at a lower skill level",
-"Pair remotely",
-"Pair remotely with video",
-"Pair on separate computers with a shared editor", "Pair on separate computers with a shared IDE",
-"Pair without talking"

-### Interviewing"

-#### Level 0",
-"Describe thought process in an interview",
-"Maintain composure in an interview",
-"Demonstrate confidence in an interview"

-#### Level 1",
-"Prepare for an interview",
-"Engage the interviewer",
-"Clarify questions in an interview",
-"Solve problems in real-time in an interview", "Demonstrate competence in an interview",
-"Identify and explain common interview questions", "Identify and explain common interview stages"

-#### Level 2",
-"Demonstrate humility in an interview",
-"Demonstrate personality in an interview",
-"Identify and explain common biases in an interview process", "Neutralize common biases in an interview process", "Identify and explain common stresses for an interviewer", "Manage and counteract common stresses as an interviewee"

-#### Level 3",
-"Communicate clearly and professionally with potential employer before interview", "Follow up after interview to thank interviewers and open up for next steps", "Dress, behave, and present oneself appropriately for an interview"

-#### Level 4",
-"Interview successfully (get a job offer)"

 ### Agile Development",
 "Explain the Agile development process",